 David Darlow an Australian Director, and PA is Janet Gardner.
 It was

-1966 in Studio B Gallery preparing for the 5.50pm
+1966 in Studio B Gallery preparing for the 5.50pm National News on

-I also took a turn behind studio cameras at this time.
+We all took a turn behind studio cameras at this time.
 Studio

-B for BBC1 had remote control cameras with two of you
+B for BBC1 had remote control cameras with two of you operating four

 Journalists as Newsreraders

 Studio A was used for BBC2 and any other news